adriantirusli/accessible-talk-presentation/src/slides/02-main.md

 ---

 # You can do better.
-But How?
+But How? 🤔

 ---

-# Let's do breakdown to 4 steps
+# Let's do breakdown into 4 steps
 * Planning your Session
 * Preparing Slides
 * Presenting Tips